ElioCon/Segmentation_Unet/README.md

 - U-net with the backbone of the EfficientNet.
 This model uses MBConv block at the encoder side.

 ### Improvements over baseline:
+- Xavier weights initialization adjusted to ReLU layers.
+- Weights normalization at each layer using batch normalization.
-- Addition of Early stopping
+- Addition of early stopping
 - Addition of drop out layers
 - Addition of scheduler to adjust the update step during the optimization based on the number of epochs trained.